ryan4yin/nixos-and-flakes-book/docs/development/intro.md

 you're used to other distros, you may encounter problems because NixOS has its own logic.
 We'll briefly explain this below.

-On NixOS, it's recommended to only install common tools in the global environment, such as `git`, `vim`, `emacs`, `tmux`, `zsh`, etc. The development environment of each language should be an independent environment for each project.

-You should NOT install the development environment of each language in the global environment.
-The project environment should be completely isolated from each other and will not affect each other.

 In the following sections, we'll introduce how the development environment works in NixOS.

 ## Creating a Custom Shell Environment with `nix shell`